Python3-Training/PyTrek/README.md

 # PyTrek 9000
 ***

 The original free-and-open Star Trek console game was THE most played game of the day .... back in the 1970's!

+Today, however, we're adding a multi user interface on the [@TotalPythoneering](https://www.youtube.com/@TotalPythoneering) playlist...
+[Check it out](https://youtu.be/dRoMF2orxew?si=fxtwwoZQo6u3ViMv)?

 ![PyTrek 9000](https://github.com/Python3-Training/PyTrek-9000/blob/master/PyTrek.png)